 The IDI Past Highlights

 UW-Green Bay's Center for the Advancement of Teaching and Learning (CATL), along with the Instructional Development Council and with the support of the Provost Office, has hosted a January faculty development conference for over a decade.
-This page includes resources from the past five years, allowing you to explore themes, keynotes and session information from previous IDIs.
+This page includes theme, session, and keynote information from previous IDIs.

 2024: Thriving in Higher Education